DD2480-group4-22/assignment3/README.md

 The coverage of specific branches seems to be consistent with OpenClover.
 We do not know how OpenClover calculates their coverage percentage, so it is hard to know if our percentage would be consistent with their's.

 ## Coverage improvement
-Show the comments that describe the requirements for the coverage.
-Report of old coverage: [link]
-Report of new coverage: [link]

 Below follows the tests cases each group member added and the changes in coverage it made

 ### Anna